Paul Davis (footballer, born 1961): 1990–91: Ten years at Arsenal and a title triumph

-However, after a spell on loan with Swedish club IFK Eskilstuna, six weeks in June/July 1990, he returned to play a regular role in the 1990–91 title triumph.
+However, after a spell on loan with Swedish club IFK Eskilstuna, six weeks in June and July 1990, he returned to play a regular role in the 1990–91 title triumph.

 Along with the signings of David Seaman and Anders Limpar, it was the rejuvenation of Davis during the 1990–91 season that led to Arsenal reclaiming the First Division title, absorbing only one defeat along the way.
-Davis missed only 1 League game of the season and won Football League XI recognition.
+Davis missed only one League game of the season and won Football League XI recognition.
 Davis together with Thomas were a seamless blend.
 They could both hound and harry opposing threats, but their link-up play was where they excelled.
 When under pressure, a pass from Davis boot could ping the ball 60 yards and, with the aerial prowess of Alan Smith waiting to receive, it meant Davis's long range passing was often used.
 Davis was also captain in Tony Adams absence.
-After ten years at Arsenal, Davis was honoured with a testimonial match on Highbury against Celtic 30 July 1991.
+After ten years at Arsenal, Davis was honoured with a testimonial match at Highbury against Celtic on 30 July 1991.

 1991–92: A year on the sidelines

 After starting the 1991–92 season in the same form as he ended 1990–91, Davis again succumbed to an injury, which kept him out of the Arsenal side.
 With him went Arsenal's league consistency, as did his renewed claims to a place in the national team, having performed well while on duty for England B, on 5 February 1991 against Wales.
 Although selected for the England senior squad on several occasions, he never made an appearance for the senior team, despite 12-appearances for the Under-21 team, where he captained the side.

 Arsenal were knocked out by Benfica on 6 November 1991 in the European Cup.
 Afterwards Davis was fined and dumped from Graham's first-team plans, when he was criticising the manager's tactics.
 Asked to play more of a harrying, chasing game, he and Graham fell out.
 Davis recalled: "I had been asked to chase and track back more by George, particularly in the Benfica game.
 I didn't think it was my strength, I told him that.
 So we argued about it and I was dropped".
 Davis was replaced by David Hillier.
-Over the next sixteen months, Davis appeared just twice in the first team, the last at Loftus Road 18 January 1992.
+Over the next sixteen months, Davis appeared just twice in the first team, the last at Loftus Road on 18 January 1992.
 Graham made him train with the youth team, and Davis went to see Graham, thinking that he might as well leave if he was not going to play.
 But Graham thought differently, making it clear that Davis was not going anywhere.
 Davis also missed the summer pre-season training because of a calf muscle strain in his right leg.
 He's also suffered problems with superficial veins.
 While he was recovering from the calf strain, he had an operation to remove the veins.